 First is to go to your local farmers market!
 Take a look around, see what's offered, maybe go to the one in the next town over if yours doesn't have what you're looking for.

-Another option is to go to a farm stand that aggregates a variety of products to sell - Flying Plow Farm in Rising Sun, MD, as well as Rousedale Farm in Fallston, MD, do a really great job of this in addition to their own products.
+Another option is to go to a farm stand that aggregates a variety of products to sell - Flying Plow Farm in Rising Sun, MD does a really great job of this in addition to their own products.
 You can find a lot of local producers through them!

 Here's a few examples of local producers and artisans that I personally shop with and love:

 Sarah, Tom, and their team grow organic vegetables, raise pastured chickens for eggs, and raise a variety of meats (pastured chicken, grass-fed beef, and heritage pork).
 They also source a lot of other local foods to their online store and farmstand (including our mushrooms).
 My favorite is their cheese selection, and Hex Ferments kombucha.
 You can find them at various farmers markets around the region, and they also have a robust home delivery program, and a shop at their farm open two days per week.